Eight Men Out: Plot

-A third pitcher not in on the scam, rookie Dickie Kerr, wins Game 3 for the Sox, making both gamblers and teammates uncomfortable.
-Other teammates such as catcher Ray Schalk continue to play hard, while Weaver and Jackson show no visible signs of taking a dive with Weaver continuing to deny participation in the fix.
-Cicotte loses, again, in Game 4 and the Sox lose Game 5, as well, putting them one loss away from losing the series.
+Rookie pitcher Dickie Kerr, not in on the scam, wins Game 3 for the Sox, making both gamblers and teammates uncomfortable.
+Other teammates, such as catcher Ray Schalk and second baseman Eddie Collins, play hard while Weaver and Jackson show no signs of taking a dive.
+Cicotte loses again in Game 4 and the Sox lose Game 5 as well.
 With the championship now in jeopardy, the Sox manage to win Game 6 in extra innings.
-Gleason intends to bench Cicotte from his next start, but Cicotte, feeling guilty over throwing his previous games, begs for another chance.
-The manager reluctantly agrees and is given an easy Game 7 win.
+Gleason intends to bench Cicotte, but Cicotte, feeling guilty over throwing his previous games, begs for another chance.
+The manager reluctantly agrees and earns an easy Game 7 win.
 Unpaid by the gamblers, Williams also intends to win, but when his wife's life is threatened, he purposely pitches so badly that he is quickly relieved by "Big Bill" James in the first inning.
-Jackson hits a home run off Reds pitcher Hod Eller in the third inning, but the team still lose the final game.
+Jackson hits a home run off Reds pitcher Hod Eller in the third inning, but the team still loses the final game.

-Cincinnati wins the Series (five games to three).
-Fullerton writes an article condemning the White Sox.
-An investigation begins into the possible fixing of the Series.
-In 1920, Cicotte and Jackson admit that a fix existed (though the illiterate Jackson is implied as having been coerced into making his confession).
-As a result of the revelations, Cicotte, Williams, Gandil, Felsch, Risberg, McMullin, Jackson, and Weaver are tried.
+Cincinnati wins the series five games to three.
+Fullerton writes an article condemning the White Sox and an investigation begins.
+In 1920, Cicotte and Jackson sign confessions admitting to the fix, though the illiterate Jackson is implied as having been coerced into making his confession.
+As a result of the revelations, Cicotte, Williams, Gandil, Felsch, Risberg, Fred McMullin, Jackson, and Weaver are charged with conspiracy.
 The eight men are acquitted of any wrongdoing.
-However, newly appointed commissioner Kenesaw Mountain Landis bans the eight men for life because they either intentionally lost games or (as Weaver did) knew about the fix and didn't report it to team officials.
+However, newly appointed commissioner Kenesaw Mountain Landis bans all eight men for life because they either intentionally lost games or knew about the fix and did not report it to team officials as Weaver did.

 In 1925, Weaver watches Jackson play a semi-pro game in New Jersey under the assumed name "Brown".
 Hearing other fans suspecting his true identity, Weaver tells them that Jackson was the best player he ever saw.
-When asked point-blank if the player is indeed Jackson, Weaver denies it, protecting his former teammate by telling the fans "those guys are gone now", solemnly reminiscing on the 1919 World Series.
+When asked point-blank if the player is indeed Jackson, Weaver denies it, protecting his former teammate by telling the fans "those guys are gone now", solemnly reminiscing about the series.
 A title card reveals that the eight players banned from the scandal never returned to the majors.
 Weaver unsuccessfully attempted to have his ban overturned on several occasions until his death in 1956.